How to send bulk emails without getting blacklisted

-Such kind of page includes a form the client fill in with the explanation why he decided to leave and unsubscribe.
-Moreover, the unsubscribe link absence at once indicates the email as spammy one.
+Such kind of page includes a form the client fill in with the explanation of why he decided to leave and unsubscribe.
+Moreover, the unsubscribe link absence at once indicates the email as a spammy one.

 - Your email is all one big image

 Advice: Create an HTML template that includes both types of contents – text and images.
 Do not use large background images.
 Spam filters easily detect image-based newsletters and ‘kill them with no regret’.

 - Email message template contains bad html code

 Advice: Use a professional ready-made templates or a special html coder.
 Some of email service providers have WYSIWYG editor that helps user to make an email template himself.

 Advice: Avoid ALL CAPSLOCK and too much colored fonts; do not use spam-like text.
 You can analyze your own spam folder, find out the mistakes and avoid them in your campaigns.
 There is software that allows checking email message for spam before sending.
 Such kind of check is made with the help of Spam Assassin tools and shows you the total spam score.

 Moreover, you can see the list of mistakes you’ve done while preparing the email campaign, and the advices how to improve email message.

 - You do not test emails before sending